PureseqTM/PureseqTM_Package/README.md

 # PureseqTM
 Transmembrane topology prediction from amino acid only

-# Server
+## Server
-Users may submit their sequences in : http://pureseqtm.predmp.com
+Users may submit their sequences to the PureseqTM Server at: http://pureseqtm.predmp.com

+## Train and test data
+Users may find the train, test data of PureseqTM at: https://github.com/PureseqTM/PureseqTM_Database

 # Install